MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copilot-features.md

 # **Project operations copilot overview**

 Project Management Copilot is an assistive capability powered by Azure Open AI's large language model.
-This feature has been specifically developed to improve the efficiency of various roles within the product, including the Project Manager and beyond.
+This feature has been developed to improve the efficiency of various roles within the product, including the Project Manager and beyond.
 The goal of this capability is to provide you with a user-friendly and intuitive experience that maximizes productivity while significantly improving the visibility of project performance.

 There are three capabilities within the Copilot feature: